Parallel resampling in the particle filter: Standard resampling schemes

 \subsection{Stratified resampling}

-The variance in outcomes produced by the multinomial resampler may be reduced~\cite{Douc2005} by stratifying the cumulative probability function of the same categorical distribution, and randomly drawing one particle from each stratum.
-This stratified resampler~\cite{Kitagawa1996} most naturally delivers not the ancestry or offspring vector, but the \emph{cumulative offspring} vector, defined with respect to the offspring vector $\mathbf{o}$ as $\mathbf{O} = \proc{Inclusive-Prefix-Sum}(\mathbf{o})$.
+The variance in outcomes produced by the multinomial resampler may be reduced~\citep{Douc2005} by stratifying the cumulative probability function of the same categorical distribution, and randomly drawing one particle from each stratum.
+This stratified resampler~\citep{Kitagawa1996} most naturally delivers not the ancestry vector $\mathbf{a}$ or offspring vector $\mathbf{o}$, but the \emph{cumulative offspring} vector, which we denote $\mathbf{O}$, and define as $\mathbf{O} = \proc{Inclusive-Prefix-Sum}(\mathbf{o})$.
 Pseudocode is given in Code \ref{code:stratified}.
-The algorithm is of complexity $\mathcal{O}(N)$.
+The algorithm is of serial complexity $\mathcal{O}(N)$.